Jason L. Turner

 Jason has worked extensively within the entertainment industry since the mid 1990s.
 His experience spans nearly all aspects of the music industry including artist management, record label promotions and operations, performing as a professional musician, and representing various artists, music industry executives, professional athletes and sports teams in his capacity as a lawyer.
 Jason co-founded the Firm in June 2011.

-Jason’s current clients include Grammy and Emmy Award-winning artists, songwriters and producers, record companies, record label executives and music publishers in all genres, as well as professional athletes and sports organizations.
+Jason’s current clients include Grammy and Emmy Award-winning artists, songwriters and producers, record companies, record label executives, film/tv/Broadway authors and composers, and music publishers in all genres, as well as professional athletes and sports organizations.
 He has been named one of Billboard Magazine’s “Power Players: 30 Under 30” and 50 Attorneys of Note, and has been selected by Super Lawyers since 2012.

 Jason is a frequent guest speaker on entertainment and legal issues.
 He is a former adjunct professor at Belmont University’s Curb College of Entertainment & Music Business and adjunct professor of law at Stetson University College of Law in Gulfport, FL.
-He also serves on Stetson University College of Law’s Board of Overseers, The Charles A. Dana Law Center Foundation’s Board of Directors, and the Leadership Council at his church.
+He also serves on Stetson University College of Law’s Board of Overseers and The Charles A. Dana Law Center Foundation’s Board of Directors.

 United States Supreme Court